X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **Action:** Saves a region of memory to a binary file.

-Note: The save will stop one byte before `end address`.
+Note: The save will stop one byte before &lt;end address&gt;.

-This command does not allow for automatic bank advancing, but you can achieve a similar result with successive BSAVE invocations to append additional memory locations to the same file.
+This command does not allow for automatic bank advancing, but you can achieve a similar result with successive `BSAVE` invocations to append additional memory locations to the same file.

-**EXAMPLES of BSAVE:**
+**EXAMPLES of the BSAVE Command:**

 ```BASIC
 BSAVE "MYFILE.BIN",8,1,$A000,$C000
 ```

-The above example saves a region of memory from \$A000 in bank 1 through and including \$BFFF, stopping before \$C000.
+The above example saves a region of memory from `$A000` in bank 1 through and including `$BFFF`, stopping before `$C000`.

 ```BASIC
 BSAVE "MYFILE.BIN,S,A",8,2,$A000,$B000
 ```

-The above example appends a region of memory from \$A000 through and including \$AFFF, stopping before \$B000.
+The above example appends a region of memory from `$A000` through and including `$AFFF`, stopping before `$B000`.
 Running both of the above examples in succession will result in a file MYFILE.BIN 12KiB in size.

 **Warning:** Appending to file involves a risk of corrupting the file system of the SD card!
 See [Appending to file](X16%20Reference%20-%2013%20-%20Working%20with%20CMDR-DOS.md#appending-to-file).